Malcolm Rifkind

 Rifkind was the MP for Edinburgh Pentlands from 1974 to 1997.
 He served in various roles as a Cabinet minister, including Secretary of State for Scotland from 1986 to 1990, Defence Secretary from 1992 to 1995, and Foreign Secretary from 1995 to 1997.
 In 1997, his party lost power and he lost his seat to the Labour Party.
 He attempted, unsuccessfully, to be re-elected in Pentlands in 2001; the constituency was abolished before the 2005 general election and he was adopted, and subsequently elected, as the Conservative candidate for Kensington and Chelsea.
-He announced his intention to seek the leadership of the party before the 2005 Conservative Party leadership election, but withdrew before polling commenced.
+He announced his intention to seek the leadership of the party before the 2005 Conservative leadership election, but withdrew before polling commenced.

 Rifkind stood for the Kensington seat and was elected at the 2010 general election with a majority of 8,616 votes.
 He was appointed Chairman of the Intelligence and Security Committee of Parliament by the Prime Minister, David Cameron, on 6 July 2010.
 In January 2015 he was appointed by the Organization for Security and Co-operation in Europe (OSCE) as a member of their Eminent Persons Panel on European Security.
 He did not stand in the 2015 general election.
-In December 2015, Rifkind was appointed a Visiting Professor by King's College, London in their Department of War Studies.
+In December 2015, Rifkind was appointed a visiting professor by King's College, London in their Department of War Studies.
 He was invited to become a Distinguished Fellow at the Royal United Services Institute (RUSI).
 In July 2016, his memoirs, Power and Pragmatism, were published.

 Early life

 Rifkind was born in Edinburgh to a Jewish family that emigrated to Britain in the 1890s from Lithuania; among his cousins were Leon and Samuel Brittan.
 He was educated at George Watson's College and the University of Edinburgh where he studied law before taking a postgraduate degree in political science (his thesis was on land apportionment in Southern Rhodesia).
 While at university he took part in an overland expedition to the Middle East and India.
 He also appeared on University Challenge.

-He worked as an Assistant Lecturer at the University College of Rhodesia in Salisbury (now Harare) from 1967 to 1968.
+He worked as an assistant lecturer at the University College of Rhodesia in Salisbury (now Harare) from 1967 to 1968.
 He was called to the Scottish Bar in 1970 and practised full-time as an Advocate until 1974.
 He was appointed a Queen's Counsel in 1985 and a member of the Privy Council in 1986.
 From 1970 to 1974 he was a member of Edinburgh City Council.